 There are a wide range of competing antipsychotic drugs available in the market, and there have been many randomised controlled trials (RCTs) that assess most of the available treatment options.
-The RCTs cover a wide range of treatment comparisons, forming a network of evidence (see here for a description of network meta-analysis).
+The RCTs cover a wide range of treatment comparisons, forming a network of evidence (see Overview of Evidence Synthesis and NMA for a description of network meta-analysis).
 In addition, there have been non-randomised studies (NRSs) measuring the effectiveness of drugs in real-world clinical settings.
 However, the two different types of evidence have not been jointly synthesised.
-The benefits of adding NRS, a type of real-world data (RWD), to the synthesis is explained here.
+The benefits of adding NRS, a type of real-world data (RWD), to the synthesis is explained on NMA incorporating RWE.
+For more information on combining randomised and non-randomised evidence in NMA, see Efthimiou et al., 2017.

 What was examined in this case study?